M66B/FairEmail/FAQ.md

 There are almost no providers offering the [JMAP](https://jmap.io/) protocol, so it is not worth a lot of effort to add support for this to FairEmail.

+Moreover, the only available [Java JMAP library](https://github.com/iNPUTmice/jmap) seems not to be maintained anymore.

 <br />

 <a name="faq57"></a>